fomy/destor/README.md

     >
     > d) Improving Restore Speed for Backup Systems that Use Inline Chunk-Based Deduplication, @FAST'13.

-3. Garbage collection (to be continued):
+3. Garbage collection (available in first release, but to be continue in new version):
     > a) Building a High-Performance Deduplication System, @USENIX ATC'11.
     >
     > b) Cumulus: Filesystem Backup to the Cloud, @FAST'09.